-The Company's 2015, 2014 and 2013 federal qualified repairs and maintenance deductions totaled \$60.0 million, \$45.2 million, and \$94.8 million.
+The Company's 2016, 2015 and 2014 federal qualified repairs and maintenance deductions totaled\$72.0 million, \$60.0 million, and \$45.2 million, respectively.

-The total federal NOL carry-forward was \$43.9 million and the state NOL carry-forward was \$58.2 million as of December 31, 2015 net of any unrecognized tax benefit.
+The total federal NOL carry-forward was \$52.1 million and the state NOL carry-forward was \$49.2 million as of December 31, 2016.
 Management has concluded that the NOL carry-forward amounts are more likely than not to be recovered and therefore require no valuation allowance.
-The NOL carry-forward will begin to expire in 2032.
+The loss and credit carry-forward will begin to expire in 2032.

-As of December 31, 2015, the California Enterprise Zone (EZ) credit was\$3.1 million net of federal tax benefit for qualified property purchased before January 1, 2014, and placed in service before January 1, 2015.
-The Company filed amended state income tax returns for tax years 2008, 2009, 2010, and 2011 to claim the benefit of the EZ credits.
-The Company has carry-forward California EZ credits of \$2.3 million net of any unrecognized tax benefit.
+As of December 31, 2016, the California Enterprise Zone (EZ) credit was\$3.7 million net of federal tax benefit for qualified property purchased before January 1, 2015, and placed in service before January 1, 2016.
+The Company has carry-forward California EZ credits of \$2.2 million net of any unrecognized tax benefit.
 Unused State of California EZ credits can carry-forward until 2024.